-David Moyes pleads with West Ham board not to go through with big plan for Chelsea clash
+David Moyes has pleaded with the West Ham board not to go through with their big plan for the Chelsea clash.

 Both the Hammers and Chelsea started the new campaign with a point each after 1-1 draws against Bournemouth and Liverpool respectively.